BOOKS FROM THE LIBRARIES OF RALPH WALDO EMERSON AND OF OTHER MEMBERS OF THE EMERSON FAMILY, OR OTHERWISE ASSOCIATED WITH THE EMERSONS, 1535-1899

 Inscribed on blank reverse of frontispiece: “Helen M. Maynard / Mr. Emerson’s School / No. 2 Pemberton Sq.” (referring to George Barrell Emerson’s school).
 Some marginal annotations in pencil.
 TLS concerning the volume (W.H.
 Bond to Edward J. Diffley, Cambridge, Mass., 1967 Jan.
 3, on Houghton Library letterhead) laid in.
 Presented by Miss Mary Keyes, 1894.
 Quarter bound in green leather, marbled paper boards (spine repaired with tan adhesive tape).
 Accession no. 26328.

 Newton, Thomas (1704-1782).
 Dissertations on the prophecies, Which have remarkably been fulfilled, and at this time are fulfilling in the world . . .
-In three volumes.
-Volume the first.
+In Three volumes.
 The fourth edition (London: Printed for John and Francis Rivington, 1771).

 Oehlenschläger, Adam Gottlob (1779-1850).
 Correggio: a tragedy, by Oehlenschlager.
 Sappho: a tragedy, by Grillparzer.
 With a sketch of the autobiography of Oehlenschlager.
 Translated from the German (Boston: Phillips and Sampson, 1846). xxxix, 303 pages.